ausgandalf/vanilla-js/task-tracker-v2/README.md

 ## Features

-- Add and remove tasks
+- Add, edit, move and remove tasks
+- To edit, simply click the task name in the list.
 - Persistent storage via LocalStorage
 - Minimal, modular codebase
 - Clean DOM manipulation and event handling
+- No styles applied

 ## How to Run